Forrest Guitar Ensembles offers a range

 I have put up links to the performances of other world-wide ensembles and if you have a link to a performance that you would like me to add, I should be happy to do so.

-The pieces are for standard (tenor) guitars, requintos in A, altos in B, baritone guitars and bass guitars (a standard guitar bass - known as the contrabass in the Niibori system) in a variety of combinations.
+The pieces are for standard (tenor) guitars, requintos in F (1st string A), altos in G (1st string B), baritone guitars and bass guitars (a standard guitar bass - known as the contrabass in the Niibori system) in a variety of combinations.

 If performed publicly, please also let the venue know the name of the piece, composer and arranger.